pachterlab/gget/docs/src/info.md

 Python: `save=True` will save the output in the current working directory.

 **Flags**
+`-eo` `--ensembl_only`
+Only return results from Ensembl (excludes results from UniProt, NCBI and PDB, but runs significantly faster).

 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.
 Python: Use `verbose=False` to prevent progress information from being displayed.